Jasiel-Stark8/MoryaAI/README.md

----

-# AurorAI: Revolutionizing AI-Powered Content Creation 🌌
+# MoryaAI: Revolutionizing AI-Powered Content Creation 🌌

-Welcome to AurorAI, your premier AI-powered article and newsletter generator designed to illuminate the content creation process for platforms like Medium and HashNode.
-As we step into 2024, AurorAI emerges at the forefront of leveraging advanced Large Language Models (LLMs) to offer unique, personalized, and engaging content generation and optimization features.
+Welcome to MoryaAI, your premier AI-powered article and newsletter generator designed to illuminate the content creation process for platforms like Medium and HashNode.
+As we step into 2024, MoryaAI emerges at the forefront of leveraging advanced Large Language Models (LLMs) to offer unique, personalized, and engaging content generation and optimization features.
 Our mission is to empower writers, marketers, and content creators with state-of-the-art tools that streamline the writing process, enhance content quality, and maximize audience engagement.

 ## Key Features 🔑